 Every home loan is unique, and the type of mortgage modification you use will depend on the circumstances of your case.
-As a Waco, Killeen and Central Texas home loan modification lawyer, Erin can walk you through your options and help you decide which one is best to pursue.
+As a Waco, Killeen, and Central Texas home loan modification lawyer, Erin can walk you through your options and help you decide which one is best to pursue.
 A mortgage modification might give you:

-- Extended time to pay back the loan – You may be able to obtain an extension of your payment term or length of your home loan payment.
-This allows you to pay back the arrearages on you home loan over a longer time and for a lesser monthly amount.
+- Extended time to pay back the loan – You may be able to obtain an extension of your payment term or the length of your home loan payment.
+This allows you to pay back the arrearages on your home loan over a longer time and for a lesser monthly amount.
 Those lower monthly payments can reduce the financial pressure on you and make your home loan more affordable.

 - Reduced interest rates – A home loan modification may also allow you to get a reduced interest rate on your mortgage.
 A lower interest rate can reduce your monthly burden, resulting in significant savings and retention of your home.

 - Reduced principal – Some lenders may reduce the amount of principal that you owe on your home loan.
 This is especially the case when the alternative is foreclosure.
 If you have been struggling to pay your mortgage, talk to Erin.
-As a home loan modification lawyer in Waco, Killeen and Central Texas, Erin can review your case and discuss your options.
+As a home loan modification lawyer in Waco, Killeen, and Central Texas, Erin can review your case and discuss your options.

-- Changing to fixed rate from adjustable rate – When people first buy a home, they may take advantage of a low variable rate loan.
+- Changing to fixed-rate from adjustable rate – When people first buy a home, they may take advantage of a low variable rate loan.
 Over time, the interest rates on these loans can greatly increase.
 By switching to a fixed-rate loan through a home loan modification, Erin may be able to help you reduce your monthly payments.

 These are a few of the ways that you may be able to modify your home loan.
 As a mortgage lawyer, Erin can discuss options that avoid foreclosure or bankruptcy and allow you to keep your home.